AdaGold/task-list-front-end/project-docs/wave-01.md

 1. One team member should fork and clone the repository.
 1. Add other team member(s) as collaborators in GitHub
 1. Run `npm install` to install dependencies.
-1. Run `npm dev` to run the local development server.
+1. Run `npm run dev` to run the local development server.

 ## Baseline